valganciclovir (Oral route)

 Precautions While Using valganciclovir

 It is very important that your doctor check the progress of you or your child at regular visits to make sure that valganciclovir is working properly.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 Using valganciclovir while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 You should not become pregnant while you are taking valganciclovir and for at least 1 month after stopping it.
 Also, men should use a condom during treatment with valganciclovir and for at least 90 days after treatment has been completed.
 If you think you have become pregnant while using the medicine, tell your doctor right away.